usafak/Udacity-Project---US-Bikeshare-Data-Analysis/README.md

 * ./data/ contains the various datasets
 * ./examples/ contains an example of the data cleaning process
-* ./Analysis.ipynb is a Jupyter notebook containing the work I have done with the Bike_Share_Analysis.ipynb
+* ./2016_US_Bikeshare_Analysis.ipynb is a Jupyter notebook containing the work I have done
+* ./2016_US_Bikeshare_Analysis.pdf is an exported version of the above file using LaTeX
-* ./Bike_Share_Analysis.ipynb is a Jupyter notebook containing the "skeleton" code for this project.
+* ./Bike_Share_Analysis.ipynb is a Jupyter notebook containing the "skeleton" code for this project

 ## References & Citations